steven2358/awesome-generative-ai/README.md

 - [Clickable](https://www.clickable.so/) - Generate ads in seconds with AI.
 Beautiful, brand-consistent, and highly converting ads for all marketing channels.
 - [Scale Spellbook](https://scale.com/spellbook) - Build, compare, and deploy large language model apps with Scale Spellbook.
 - [Scenario](https://www.scenario.com/) - AI-generated gaming assets.
-- [Brandmark](https://brandmark.io/) - AI-based logo design tool.
 - [Teleprompter](https://github.com/danielgross/teleprompter) - An on-device AI for your meetings that listens to you and makes charismatic quote suggestions.
-- [Gamma](https://gamma.app/) - Create beautiful presentations and webpages with none of the formatting and design work.
 - [FinChat](https://finchat.io/) - Using AI, FinChat generates answers to questions about public companies and investors.

 ## Learning resources